SpeakML/SpeakBook/src/struct/dynmap.md

 +---------+       +---+---+
 ```

-As you can see, the ranking system is simply, yet powerful, because with a simple if-else statement it can create a way to sort the key-value pairs, and only take into account the most important ones.
+As you can see, the ranking system is simple, yet powerful, because with a simple if-else statement it can create a way to sort the key-value pairs, and only take into account the most important ones.
 It creates a distribution.

 ### The DynMap methods